EnzymeML/trainingcourse_website/docs/status.md

 The implementations of this project aim at simplifying the process of data acquisition and analysis and streamlining the process of making publication-ready datasets.
 In this regard the two tools `MTPHandler` and `ChromatoPy` are being developed, facilitating the handling of microplate data and chromatography data, respectively.

-The conceptualized analysis workflow consists of the following steps, which are carried out in a Jupyter Notebook, where as the developed tools are used, depending on the experimental scenario.
+The conceptualized analysis workflow consists of the following steps, which are carried out in a Jupyter Notebook, whereas the developed tools are used, depending on the experimental scenario.

 ## Implementation status [MTPHandler](https://github.com/FAIRChemistry/MTPHandler)
 **Supported Systems**